signalbox/sdk-javascript/readme.md

 ## HTTP Verbs

-Action functions are simple wrappers around the HTTP verbs API.
+Action functions are simply wrappers around the HTTP verbs API.
 If you wish, you can use these instead to communicate with your resources:

 * [GET](#get)
 * [POST](#post)